Adria-F/Cutscene-Manager/README.md

 #### Step:
 It contains a duration and a timer, so it knows when to end.

-To indentify the element to interact with, it has and ID and a struct:
+To indentify the element to interact with, it has and ID (int) and a struct:
 ```c++
 enum stepOf
 {